ehozakova/price_prediction/README.md

 Jupyter_bonus

 1. Sentiment analysis - relation between the sentiment and price, Were people who paid more also more satisfied?
 2. Seasons - What high seasons did you identify?
-How do the seasons differ for different locations